 How much will a Contentious Probate Dispute Cost?

-I often act on contentious probate disputes on Conditional Fee Agreements (CFA) – often called “no win no fee” agreements or with the benefit of Legal Expenses Insurance.
-I can defer legal fees until there is a success – either a settlement or a win at Court.
-And you don’t pay if you don’t get a result.
+Many contested probate lawyers act on contentious probate disputes on Conditional Fee Agreements (CFA) – often called “no win no fee” agreements or with the benefit of Legal Expenses Insurance.

 What if there is no Will?

-I can also advise if there is no Will and you want to challenge how the estate is divided up.
 Where there is no Will, the distribution will usually follow what are called the rules of Intestacy.
-I can help explain this.